yufufi/yats/README.md

 Every week send me all the tasks that has this etc

 ### api
-- Add a new task
+- Add a default task
+/projects/default/addTask

 - Add a new project
 - Add a tag to a task/project
 - Remove a tag from a task/project